bcspragu/flic-linux-hci-rust-client/README.md

 ## TODO

+- [ ] Update comments to make decent-looking rustdoc output
+- [ ] Add tests for events and stuff
+- [ ] Build out the binary to be a full-featured FlicHub replacement
+  - [ ] Support pairing buttons
+  - [ ] Have persistence of some kind
+  - [ ] Support things happening when buttons are clicked
+- [x] Actually try it out (use it in a binary)
-- [ ] Fix the current model of TcpStream communication.
+- [x] Fix the current model of TcpStream communication.
 Basically, commands never get sent because we're locked on waiting for the data to come back from the stream.
 We need a way to stop waiting for a request so we can issue commands.
-- [ ] Actually try it out (use it in a binary)
-- [ ] Update comments to make decent-looking rustdoc output
-- [ ] Add tests for events and stuff
+  - For the curious, the fix was to `try_clone` the stream and use one for reading and one for writing.
 - [x] Handle unmarshalling for the remaining few events
 - [x] Set up automated testing and stuff with Travis
 - [x] Document the commands and events and stuff with the documentation from the protocol